-Since 2011, financial markets and the economies in southern Europe have experienced disruption and volatility and conditions could worsen.
+Since 2011, financial markets and the economies in southern Europe, Japan, Greece, Russia and other geographies have experienced disruption and volatility and conditions could worsen.
 As a result, the economic environment may, among other things:

-- create downward pressure on the pricing of our products; - adversely affect the collection of accounts receivable, particularly in regions such as Italy, Spain, and Greece; - increase the sales cycle for certain of our products, resulting in higher levels of inventory; - slow the adoption of new technology; - adversely affect our customers, causing them to reduce spending; and - adversely affect our suppliers, which could disrupt our ability to produce our products.
+create downward pressure on the pricing of our products;

+- adversely affect the collection of accounts receivable, particularly in regions such as Italy, Spain, and Greece: - increase the sales cycle for certain of our products, resulting in higher levels of inventory; - slow the adoption of new technology; - adversely affect our customers, causing them to reduce spending; and - adversely affect our suppliers, which could disrupt our ability to produce our products.